-The Associate Dean for Postgraduate Affairs provides leadership in development and accreditation of ACGME residency programs and works closely with the Dean, Vice Dean for Academic Affairs, Associate Dean for Clinical Affairs, and all necessary parties to ensure sufficient postgraduate opportunities are available for graduates.
+The Associate Dean for Postgraduate Affairs provides leadership in development and accreditation of ACGME residency programs and works closely with the Dean, Vice Dean for Academic Affairs, Associate Dean for Clinical Affairs, and all necessary parties to ensure sufficient postgraduate opportunities are available for graduates of the CUSOM DO program.
 This individual also ensures the clinical care Mission supports the academic Mission of CUSOM.